Rougarou: Native American/First Nation folklore

+there just take ‘Bigfoot’ for granted.'"

 In popular culture

-The "rugaru" is mentioned as having come to Dakota consciousness from Ojibwa folktales, and figures both thematically and experientially in the narrative of Peter Mathiessen's In The Spirit of Crazy Horse (Viking, 1983).

 The NBA team formerly known as the New Orleans Hornets filed for several new name trademarks among which was the Rougarous.

-The creature is featured in an episode of Cajun Justice, an AE Television show.
-A camp owner alerted authorities and video taped what he suspected to be a Rougarou in the weeds behind his camp.

-The legend of the rougarou plays a prominent role in the History Channel television series Cryptid: The Swamp Beast.
-An unknown creature has been mutilating and killing animals and perhaps humans in southern Louisiana; some locals attribute the attacks to a rougarou.
-Similarly, in episode 6 of Swamp Mysteries, Troy Landry discusses the rougarou legend while hunting a creature killing pets at Voodoo Bayou.

-The novel Hagridden by Samuel Snoek-Brown features heavy usage of the Cajun version of the rougarou.

-In late 2014, Cedar Point theme park in Sandusky, Ohio announced plans to renovate the existing Mantis roller coaster into "Rougarou" for the 2015 season.

-The 2015 short film Atchafalaya centers around a game warden searching in a Louisiana swamp for a missing person who is hinted to have been taken by a loup-garou.
-The creature is only vaguely seen in the film with a head resembling a bear.

 Boxer Regis Prograis (of Creole descent) goes by the nickname Rougarou.

-J. K. Rowling's Harry Potter universe includes wands that contain rougarou hair as their magical core.

-A “rugaru” is the monster of the week in Season 4, Episode 4 of Supernatural.

 The rougarou is incorporated into the story of an episode of the American television show NCIS: New Orleans.
 In the episode a victim is killed while investigating a possible sighting of the rougarou, which occurs in the 20th episode of the sixth season.

 The novel Empire of Wild (2019; Penguin Random House Canada) by Cherie Dimaline is "inspired by the traditional Métis story of the Rogarou—a werewolf-like creature that haunts the roads and woods of Métis communities."

-The comic series Wilde Life by Pascalle Lepas features a Rougarou as an antagonist in Chapter Five: Monster.

-The show Shadow of the Rougarou (2022, APTN lumi, AppleTV+), by Métis director Jordan Waunch, was created with the guidance of Elders and Knowledge Keepers in order to best represent the communal oral story.
+The show Shadow of the Rougarou (2022, APTN lumi, AppleTV+), by Métis director Jordan Waunch, was created with the guidance of Elders and Knowledge Keepers to best represent the communal oral story.

+The roller coaster Rougarou at Cedar Point is named after this creature.

+Rougarous have been repeatedly mentioned in the hit American TV series Supernatural.

+The Rougarou is featured in the videogame South of Midnight, where it is depicted as a large black and red owl-like creature.
+Laurent, a close friend of the Flood family, had a rough childhood since he was unable to express his anger and frustrations during tragic hardships.
+When his father was killed in front of him by his boss, all of his bottled up anger poured out all at once, transforming him into a Rougarou and killed his father's boss.
+With the help of Hazel, Laurent now has control over his transformation and carried her to where she can find the witch Huggin' Molly, who had captured her mother.

+The National Arena League football team based in Shreveport is nicknamed the Rougarou.